Quantum randomness certification with untrusted measurements and few probe states: An SDP for lower-bounding the single-round min-entropy

-Here, we derive the dual of the SDP given in the main text for computing the guessing probability.
+Here, we derive an SDP computing the single-round guessing probability and hence the min-entropy.
 The dual SDP does not feature the observed data in its constraints, only in the objective function and the solution provides an upper bound on the guessing probability for any set of data.
 As a result, the set of optimal parameters obtained by solving the dual problem for one set of data may be used to upper-bound the guessing probability for any other set of data by straightforward evaluation of the objective function.